Blue Sky Habitat Fund

 Umpqua River, Douglas County, Oregon

-This project is the second year of a multi-year project in Rock Creek (post-Archie Creek fire) that will restore and maximize natural production of native anadromous fish in Rock Creek by restoring channel hydrology, reconnecting floodplains, and restoring, rehabilitating, and maximizing aquatic habitat through instream habitat restoration and floodplain enhancement.
-Project components include placement of fire-killed trees into stream channels, side channels and floodplain, construction of riffle complexes, and excavation of groundwater channels and pools.
+This project is the second year of a multi-year project in Rock Creek (post-Archie Creek fire) that restored and maximized natural production of native anadromous fish in Rock Creek by restoring channel hydrology, reconnecting floodplains, and restoring, rehabilitating, and maximizing aquatic habitat through instream habitat restoration and floodplain enhancement.
+Project components included placement of fire-killed trees into stream channels, side channels and floodplain, construction of riffle complexes, and excavation of groundwater channels and pools.
 The technical design for this project utilizes the natural channel design concepts developed by U.S. Forest Service Enterprise Team.
-Native fish benefited: Oregon Coast Coho Salmon (all life stages)
+Native fish benefited: Oregon Coast Coho Salmon.

 Upper Sandy Habitat Restoration – The Freshwater Trust